Introduction

 Intensifying the fight against corruption

-The Public Administration Ethics, Integrity and Disciplinary Technical Assistance Unit is responsible for the development of guidelines on lifestyle audits and provides technical assistance and support to institutions in all spheres of government.
-The unit develops norms and standards on ethics, integrity, conduct and discipline management in public administration, and monitors the adherence of designated employees to the financial disclosure framework.
+The unit provides technical assistance and support to institutions in all spheres of government; develops norms and standards on ethics, integrity, conduct and discipline management in public administration; and will monitor adherence to the financial disclosure framework once it is adopted.

 Reducing government’s wage bill

-A total of R107.2 million, over the medium term, is set aside for these activities in the Remuneration, Employment Conditions and Human Resource Systems subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.
+To carry out these activities, R73.7 million is set aside over the medium term in the Remuneration, Employment Conditions and Human Resource Systems subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.

 Improving the implementation of Batho Pele principles